denyscherevyk/evol-module/README.md

 License
 =======

-Eqmagene is distributed under the the GPL v3+.
+evol-module is distributed under the the GPL v3+.
 See LICENSE file for details.
-Where indicated by code comments parts of NumPy, Pandas, Sklearn are included in Eqmagene.
+Where indicated by code comments parts of NumPy, Pandas, Sklearn are included in evol-module.
 The they license appears in the licenses directory.